Oriscode/learning-how-to-code/README.txt

-This repo is only a single page responsive portfolio template.
+This repo is only a single page responsive portfolio website.